Leased Fishing Access

 Guadalupe River downstream from Canyon Lake

-With funding from the U.S. Department of Agriculture’s Voluntary Public Access and Habitat Incentive Program, Texas Parks and Wildlife Department has signed temporary agreements with property owners to improve fishing access to rivers and streams.
+With funding from the Texas Parks and Wildlife Foundation, TPWD has signed temporary agreements with property owners to improve fishing access to rivers and streams.

 Located on the east side of River Road at the fourth bridge crossing in the city of Sattler.
 See map.